antonellabarisic/sphero_sprk_ros/README.md

 # sphero_sprk_ros

-This repository contains a Pyhton driver for control and communication with Sphero SPRK+ within ROS.
+This repository contains a Python driver for control and communication with Sphero SPRK+ within ROS.
 The purpose of this driver is to provide a platform for further research and development of custom applications for Sphero SPRK+ robot.

 Example of use with Reynolds flocking algorithm can be found at https://github.com/mkrizmancic/sphero_formation